Lake Vida: Main geological features

 In the vicinity of Lake Vida, a variety of geological features are noted, the most significant being glaciers, lakes, valleys, ridges, and summits.
 There are approximately 25 named glaciers within a 25 km radius with the nearest being Upper Victoria Glacier, Packard Glacier, Clark Glacier, and Clio Glacier.
 In the same radius, there are approximately 14 named ridges with the nearest being Robertsons Ridge, Helios Ridge, and Nottage Ridge.
 In addition to Victoria Valley, there are 16 named valleys with the nearest being Sanford Valley, Barwick Valley and McKelvey Valley.
 In addition to Upper Victoria Lake that feeds Lake Vida with meltwater, there are approximately 11 other lakes, the nearest being Lake Thomas.
 The summits around Lake Vida are as follows, Mautino Peak, Mount Saga, Mount Allen, Mount Theseus, Mount Cerberus, Mount Insel, Nickell Peak, and Sponsors Peak.

 Other geological features

 Other more minor features include benches, cliffs, gaps, and streams.
 The Victoria Valley dunefield, an approximately 1.5 km2 belt which is about 3.1 km long, lies to the east of Lake Vida.
 It is an important site for research into the landforms and processes of perennial niveo-aeolian environments.

 Natural history

 Kite Stream is named after a researcher, James Kite, who found numerous meteorites in the area (1977–1978).

 History

 Lake Vida lies north of Mount Cerberus in the Victoria Valley of Victoria Land.
 Named by the Victoria University of Wellington Antarctic Expedition (1958–59) after Vida (Vaida), a sledge dog of the Nimrod Expedition, 1910-13.
 Lake Vida was originally thought to be frozen to the lakebed.

-Economy

-Lake Vida has no noted economic features.
-Any commercial benefits from the scientific expeditions to Lake Vida are indirect.